jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

         </div>
     </div>
 <aside class="notes">
-...around 1984 or so.
+...in the mid 1980s.
 It weighed 32lb, so that Compaq Portable Plus truly was portable.
 That love for computers, and trying everything I would read, led me to start typing things in without really reading the rest of the book.
 I would just type odd commands in that I found in the book _just_to see what was going to happen.
 </aside>
 </section>